Arthur Ganson: Friday After Thanksgiving

-Since 1999, Ganson has been the emcee ("ringleader") of the annual "Friday After Thanksgiving" (FAT) competition sponsored by the MIT Museum in Cambridge, Massachusetts.
+From 1999 to 2019, Ganson was the emcee ("ringleader") of the annual "Friday After Thanksgiving" (FAT) competition sponsored by the MIT Museum in Cambridge, Massachusetts.
 Teams of contestants construct elaborate Rube Goldberg style chain-reaction machines on tables arranged around a large gymnasium.
 Each apparatus is linked by a string to its predecessor and successor machine.
 The initial string is ceremonially pulled, and the ensuing events are videotaped in closeup, and simultaneously projected on large screens for viewing by the live audience.
 After the entire cascade of events has finished, prizes are then awarded in various categories and age levels.
 Videos from several previous years' contests are viewable on the MIT Museum website.

 In a variation, the competition has used a single golf ball which is passed from one complex mechanism to the next.
 The entire event was inspired in 1997, when Ganson saw the film The Way Things Go, by Swiss artists Fischli & Weiss, which portrayed an elaborate chain reaction setup, constructed using ordinary household items and materials.
 The next year, Ganson staged such an event and filmed it for the MIT Museum, and in 1999 he opened up the event to team competition.

 Exhibitions

 Ganson has held residencies in science museums and collaborated with the Studebaker Movement Theatre.
 His work has been featured in one-man shows at the MIT Museum, Harvard’s Carpenter Center for the Visual Arts, the DeCordova Museum, the Ricco/Maresca Gallery (New York City), and the Exploratorium (San Francisco).
-He has participated in group shows at Ars Electronica Museum of the Future (Linz, Austria), the Addison Gallery of American Art, and the Bruce Museum.
+He has participated in group shows at Ars Electronica Museum of the Future (Linz, Austria), the Addison Gallery of American Art (Andover, Massachusetts), and the Bruce Museum (Greenwich, Connecticut).

 Ganson has a permanent installation at the National Inventors Hall of Fame in Akron, Ohio.
 One of his kinetic sculptures is featured at the entrance to the Lemelson Center for the Study of Invention and Innovation located in the Smithsonian Institution's National Museum of American History, on the National Mall in Washington DC.

 Since 1995, a large collection of his works has been on permanent display in Gestural Engineering: The Sculptures of Arthur Ganson at the MIT Museum.
+This collection was one of the few displays from the original museum site which were carried over into the new MIT Museum space, opened in 2022 in Kendall Square, on the east end of the MIT campus.